marcwright/bonobos-graphql/README.md

 [GraphQL Docs](https://graphql.org/)

 GraphQL is a very powerful query language that communicates between browser and a server.

+> GraphQL was developed internally by Facebook in 2012 before being publicly released in 2015.On 7 November 2018, the GraphQL project was moved from Facebook to the newly-established GraphQL foundation, hosted by the non-profit Linux Foundation.

+> Wikipedia

 Traditionally, a RESTful approach would have separate endpoints for `songs` and `artists`:

 - GET all songs: `domain.com/songs`
 - GET a single song: `domain.com/songs/:id`